Teen Ambassador Program

 Ambassadors are required to:

 - Attend a mandatory Orientation Meeting in August and at least 4 out of the 5 regularly scheduled meetings.
 Meetings will be held at The Inn or virtually and will run for approximately an hour.
-Additional meetings may be required on an as-needed basis
+Additional meetings or events may be added as needed

-- Organize, plan, and implement an individual fundraiser or collection drive producing either funds or much-needed items from The Inn’s Wish List.
+- Organize and support a fundraiser or collection drive that raises funds or purchases much-needed items from The Inn’s Wish List.

 - Complete at least one off-site service project.